 Skip to content

-How to finetune ChatGPT on your use case?
+How to Finetune ChatGPT on Your Use Case?

 Frame 12367

-With the craze around ChatGPT the concept of LLM’s or Large Language models has been added in everyone’s new vocabulary.
+With the craze around ChatGPT the concept of LLMs or Large Language Models has been added in everyone’s new vocabulary.
 There isn’t a meeting or Zoom call where you don’t hear the words but what about ChatGPT and how can we use it.
-To use ChatGPT or similar technologies one of the most important aspects is to understand how to control and train these models on what works for your organization and a bit part of that is Fine tuning LLM’s.
+To use ChatGPT or similar technologies one of the most important aspects is to understand how to control and train these models on what works for your organization and a bit part of that is fine tuning LLMs.
 However, to fine-tune these models to suit specific use cases, we must understand how to approach this task effectively.
-In this article, we will discuss the importance of fine-tuning and how it is done in the context of OpenAI models in particular and LLM’s in general.
+In this article, we will discuss the importance of fine-tuning and how it is done in the context of OpenAI models in particular and LLMs in general.

 Understanding Large Language Models